 There is entrainment of room air with these devices, but it is fixed and not dependent on the patient's PIFR.
 Therefore the resulting delivered FiO2 is also constant.

 - Non-rebreather facemask

 A reservoir bag supplies 100% oxygen and makes up for the deficit which occurs during times when the patient's PIFR is higher than the oxygen supply flow to the mask (usually around 20 L/min from an oxygen wall or tank source).
-A flap valve on the mask prevent or at least reduce entrainment of room air.
+A flap valve on the mask prevents or at least reduces entrainment of room air.
 These masks do not achieve a perfect seal with the patient's face, so some room air entrainment still occurs.
 FiO2 up to 70-80% can be achieved.